What do you learn with Piper?

-Piper is a perfect gift to inspire kids (Ages 8-13) to invent with electronics and coding through Minecraft
+Piper is a perfect gift to inspire kids to invent with electronics and coding through the Raspberry Pi Edition of Minecraft

 Used in classrooms all over the world to inspire and engage kids with programming, design and engineering